UNDERSTAND the War on Drugs in its historical, transnational, systems-level complexity and the ways in which you are implicated within it.

 A GRASSROOTS APPROACH

-ASAMBLEA participants will have the unique opportunity to engage with and learn from the cohort of students and educators of Catalyst 2019: War on Drugs Incubator.
+ASAMBLEA participants will have the unique opportunity to engage with and learn from the cohort of students and educators of the Catalyst : War on Drugs Incubator.
 Sit in on classes and participate in discussion.
 Share meals and exchange ideas.
 Through such interactions you will learn about the projects that the Catalyst fellows are developing to transform drug-related conflicts in their communities and gain a unique perspective on the priorities and preoccupations of those living on the frontlines of the War on Drugs.

 A LONG-TERM COMMUNITY